Partial copy created from external data recorded in a sophont's exoself

 These attempts at detailed copying became known as Evocations and were considerably more accurate than the early simm copies of a few decades before.
-However detailed analysis of the evocation's memories and personality would eventually reveal significant differences, so evocation was not widely accepted as a true method of uploading a person from a biological to an electronic state.
+However detailed analysis of the evocation's memories and personality would eventually reveal significant differences, along with a lack of metacognition and sophonce, so evocation was not widely accepted as a true method of uploading a person from a biological to an electronic state.

 In the modern era sophont evocations of deceased or distant persons are sometimes produced when a true upload is not available or possible.
 By extracting data from the exoself database a reasonable copy of the original person can be created; sometimes after an accident or other incident the exoself is all that remains of an individual, and an evocation created from that exoself may be produced for various purposes.